Occupational therapy helps you re-learn skills and activities so you can lead a full and independent life.

 Your occupational therapist will help you set goals which will broken down into smaller, more manageable tasks that build your confidence and abilities.

-Occupational therapy begins with a multi-page checklist that looks at everything you need to do, and what you need to do it.
+Occupational therapy uses a multi-page checklist that looks at everything you need to do, and what you need to do it.

-It starts with basic activities of daily living, such as who will help you dress, who will help you bathe, what equipment you might need in the home, what type of diet you’ll need, what medications you’ll need and how you’ll know when to take them.
+Then you start with basic activities of daily living, such as who will help you dress, who will help you bathe, what equipment you might need in your home, what type of diet you’ll need, what medications you’ll need and how you’ll know when to take them.

 Your occupational therapist will also evaluate your upper extremity function, looking for any weakness, loss of sensation, loss of coordination or loss of fine motor skills.

 Your therapist will also ask about your routines, hobbies and home environment to get a better understanding of how to help you.

 If you worked prior to the stroke, we’ll try to get you back to work.
 If that’s not possible, we’ll work with you on skills so you can get a different job.

 Kitchen.
 Our outpatient rehab facility has an actual working kitchen, similar in design to most home kitchens.
 Your therapist will take you step-by-step through meal preparation, from reading a recipe and getting the ingredients to cooking and clean up, and offer strategies to help you be successful.